 - Small Breed Formula

-The special care line features canned and dry diets and treats made especially for dogs with special digestive concerns.
+The special care dog food line features canned and dry dog food diets and treats made especially for dogs with special digestive concerns.
 These recipes are not meat-first and instead, are focused on easily-digestible, low-allergen, hydrolyzed ingredients.

-This line is lower in protein and fat than the other lines and has fewer recipe options available.
+This dog food product is lower in protein and fat than the other lines and has fewer recipe options available.

 Available Flavors & Types: